 Overall, it is important to provide a balanced diet for your goldfish that includes a variety of foods.
 It is also important to avoid overfeeding, as this can lead to health problems.

 Some popular brands of goldfish food include Hikari and Tetra, but there are many other options available as well.

 house rules.
 You can be feeding your goldfish the right food, but if not done rightly, you may never get your desired results.
 In light of this, here are some basic and most followed guidelines for feeding goldfish.

 Amount and Frequency

-A good rule of thumb is to feed your goldfish once or twice a day, giving them only what they can eat in about 2-3 minutes.
+A good rule of thumb is to feed a goldfish once or twice a day, giving them only what they can eat in about 2-3 minutes.
 It’s important not to overfeed your goldfish as this can lead to health problems such as swim bladder disease and poor water quality.

 The amount of food your goldfish needs will depend on its size and age.
-As a general guideline, feed your goldfish about 1-2% of its body weight per day.
+As a general guideline, feed a goldfish about 1-2% of its body weight per day.
 For example, if your goldfish weighs 10 grams, it should be fed about 0.1-0.2 grams of food per day.

 Overfeeding is a common problem among goldfish owners.
 It’s important to remember that goldfish have small stomachs and can only eat so much at one time.